ycpcs/cs350-fall2016/assign/assign01.md

 sections 2 and 4 will never lose elements currently in the backing array.
 Thus the steps to resize the backing array
 are:

-	1. Allocate a new temporary array of the appropriate new capacity.
+	1. Allocate a new array of the appropriate new capacity.
-	2. Copy all the valid elements from the old array to the new.
+	2. Copy all the **valid** elements from the old backing array to the new backing array.
-	3. Free the memory for the old array (while the pointer is still valid).
+	3. Free the memory for the old backing array (while the pointer is still valid).
 	4. Reassign the old array pointer to the new array address.

 **Tasks**

   - Add a **```void```** method named **```resize()```** (don't forget to qualify it with the class name) that takes one parameter for the new backing array capacity that changes the capacity of **```stack```** to the new capacity with the same values as the original version.
-Don't forget to update the **```capacity```** variable.
+Don't forget to update the **```capacity```** variable.  **Only copy valid data to the new backing array!**